jsfuentes/Code-Cheatsheet/Elixir/Phoenix/view_templates.md

 Render templates and are presentation layer processing raw data for use

-Must match name of controller
+Must match name of controller for auto usage

 lib/react_phoenix_web/views/event_view.ex